Camp Procedures & Policies

-Staff members who need to miss any part of staff week or their pre-camp training days must receive prior approval by the CEO or the Assistant Directors.
-You must contact one of our Assistant Directors before June 1st to make these arrangements.
+Staff members who need to miss any part of staff week or their pre-camp training days must receive prior approval by the CEO or the Co-Directors.
+You must contact one of our Co-Directors before June 1st to make these arrangements.

 OPPORTUNITIES FOR LEARNING

 Training does not end when the campers arrive.
 Camp Ramah New England provides an on-going training program for all levels of tzevet throughout the summer, as well as on-going opportunities for Judaic study.
 We will publicize learning opportunities throughout the summer.